-- Slice the rolls in half, place in a baking dish and set aside.
+- Slice the rolls in half (lengthwise), place bottom half in a baking dish and set aside.

 - In a large skillet, heat olive oil over medium high heat.
-Add onions and green pepper and saute approximately 7 minutes, or until onions and peppers are tender.
+Add onions and green pepper and saute approximately 7 minutes (stirring frequently), or until onions and peppers are tender.

 - Add roast beef to mixture and cook for an additional minute to heat roast beef, stirring frequently.
-Season with salt and pepper and remove from heat.
+Season with desired amounts of salt and pepper.
+Remove from heat.

 - Spread the mayonnaise evenly over the bottom rolls and on the bottoms of the top rolls.

 - Spread the beef, onion and pepper mixture evenly over the bottom rolls.
 Evenly top with the 6 slices of provolone cheese.

 - Place top rolls over beef mixture and cheese.
 Brush tops of rolls with melted butter.

 - Cover with aluminum foil and bake for 10 minutes.
 Remove foil and bake for an additional 10 minutes.
 Slice rolls and serve hot.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.